Please use another Browser

 In order to support Bolivia's efforts to improve access to electrical power for its growing population and its developing economy, Siemens is helping to substantially expand three combined cycle power plants: Termoeléctrica del Sur, Termoeléctrica de Warnes, and Termoeléctrica Entre Ríos.
 The project is part of an overarching collaboration agreement between Siemens and the Hydrocarbon and Energy Ministry of Bolivia, which covers a long-term volume worth over a billion euros.

-Starting in 2017, Siemens will deliver 14 SGT-800 gas turbines, 11 SST-400 steam turbines with condensers, 22 steam generators, and the control system SPPA-T3000.
-The Termoeléctrica del Sur thermal power plant, near the border with Argentina, as well as the Termoeléctrica de Warnes plant, in the Santa Cruz department, will be expanded with four gas turbines, four steam turbines, and eight steam generators each.
-Meanwhile, the Termoeléctrica Entre Ríos plant, 220 kilometers southeast of La Paz, the nation’s capital, will receive six gas turbines, three steam turbines, and six steam generators.
+Starting in 2017, Siemens will deliver to Bolivia 14 SGT-800 gas turbines, 11 SST-400 steam turbines with condensers, 22 steam generators, the instrumentation and control system SPPA-T3000, 25 electric generators, and 25 transformers.
+These assets will be sent to three different locations.
+The Termoeléctrica del Sur thermal power plant, near the border with Argentina, and the Termoeléctrica de Warnes plant, in the Santa Cruz department, will receive four gas turbines, four steam turbines, and eight steam generators each.
+Meanwhile, the Termoeléctrica Entre Ríos plant, 220 kilometers southeast of La Paz, the nation’s capital, will be expanded with six gas turbines, three steam turbines, and six steam generators.
 Equipment will arrive over land and sea from Sweden, China, Germany, Italy, Indonesia, Vietnam, and neighboring Brazil, in a global effort that will cover thousands of miles.

 The project will add more than one gigawatt to the local power grid, increasing the installed power generating capacity of Bolivia’s National Interconnected System by 66 percent.
 This will provide a reliable energy supply for the country's population and lay the groundwork for future exports.
 In fact, power generation in Bolivia is set to almost double, from 8.7 TWh in 2014 to 14.2 TWh in 2026.
 This will allow Bolivia’s planned electricity exports to match internal demand by 2025, in line with the nation’s ultimate goal of becoming the electricity hub of South America and powering its bordering countries.
 We're helping them achieve this aim through our ingenious products and delivery solutions.